MukitoZ/MukitoZ/README.md

 ### Hello, I'm Vicky - aka MukitoZ 👋

-## I'm Fresh graduate from Gunadarma University
+## I'm a Mobile Developer!

-- 🤔 I'm a basic programmer! (for now)
+- 🤔 Currently still Junior level! (for now)
-- 🤓 I’m currently focus learning Python
+- 🤓 I’m currently focus learning Swift
 - 💼 I’m looking for a jobs that suits me the best
-- 🥅 2021 Goals: Become an advance programmer and build many projects
+- 🥅 2022 Goals: Become an advance programmer and build many projects

 ### Connect with me: